-A message that uses this feedback type has the following modified header field requirements for the second (machine-parseable) MIME part of the report:
+A message that uses this feedback type has the following modified header field requirements for the second (machine-parseable) [MIME] part of the report:

-- Authentication-Results: MUST appear at least once, and SHOULD report all methods that were tested by the entity generating the report.
-It MUST be formatted according to [AUTH-RESULTS]. - Original-Envelope-Id: As specified in [ARF].
-This field SHOULD be included exactly once if it available to the entity generating the report. - Original-Mail-From: As specified in [ARF].
+- Authentication-Results: MUST appear exactly once.
+It MUST be formatted according to [AUTH-RESULTS], and MUST reflect only a single authentication failure.
+To report multiple failures for a single message, multiple reports MUST be generated.
+This indicates to the receiver the failure that generated the report. - Original-Envelope-Id: As specified in [ARF].
+This field SHOULD be included exactly once if available to the entity generating the report. - Original-Mail-From: As specified in [ARF].
 This field SHOULD be included exactly once for SPF, or for other methods that evaluate authentication during the SMTP phase. - Source-IP: As specified in [ARF].
 This field SHOULD be included exactly once for SPF, or for other methods that evaluate authentication during the SMTP phase. - Reported-Domain: As specified in [ARF].
-This field MUST appear at least once. - Delivery-Result: As specified in Section 3.2.1 is OPTIONAL, MUST NOT appear more than once.
+This field MUST appear at least once. - Delivery-Result: As specified in Section 3.2.1.
+This field is OPTIONAL, but MUST NOT appear more than once.
 If present, it SHOULD indicate the outcome of the message in some meaningful way, but might be redacted to 'other' for local policy reasons.